FlorianWoelki/index-simulation-tool/README.md

 - [x] Combine MinHash and SimHash into one LSH module
 - [ ] Implement dimensionality reduction mechanisms
   - [x] PCA
+    - [ ] Remove nalgebra and use pure ndarray for PCA
   - [ ] t-SNE
 - [ ] Cleanup repository